STATE OF WISCONSIN

 In addition to your right to file a complaint or grievance concerning your claim or benefit denial, you or someone you name to act for you (your authorized representative) may also be entitled to an independent review by medical professionals who have no connection to Gundersen Health Plan to address your concerns.

 The independent review process offers members the opportunity to have certain coverage denials reviewed by independent physician reviewers.
-The member advocate will refer the request to an independent review organization (IRO) contracted with Gundersen Health Plan.
+The Appeals Specialist will refer the request to an independent review organization (IRO) contracted with Gundersen Health Plan.
 The IRO will assign your dispute to a clinical reviewer who is an expert in the treatment of your medical condition.
 The IRO is responsible for choosing a physician who is board certified in the area of medical specialty at issue in the case.
 The physician reviewer must take an evidence-based approach to reviewing the coverage determination, and must follow the Plan’s documents and applicable criteria governing your benefits.

 Covered persons enrolled in a self-funded health plan should check their plan documents or contact Gundersen Health Plan to find out if this program or any external review process is available.